msranjana/6-day-DevOps/Day-4/README.md

 # Day 4 - Docker Concepts and Commands

+## Overview

+Day 4 focused on understanding Docker and its ecosystem.
+We learned about containers, Dockerfiles, Docker images, and how to build, run, and manage containerized applications using essential Docker commands.
+The session also covered writing Dockerfiles, port mapping, and pushing images to Docker Hub for deployment.

+---

 ## Environments

 - **Development Environment**: Developers test basic functionality with minimal test cases.